adamscott/godot-website/collections/_release_4_5/entry-general-editor-drag-and-drop-resources-in-scripts-to-preload-by-uid-instead-of-by-path.md

 title: Drag and drop `Resource`s in scripts to preload by UID instead of by path
 blockquote: TODO
 text: |
-  With [Godot 4.4](https://godotengine.org/releases/4.4/#universal-uid-support), we extended UID support to resources in order to prevent broken paths.
+  With [Godot 4.4](https://godotengine.org/releases/4.4/#universal-uid-support), we extended UID support to more resource types in order to prevent broken paths.

   Scripts can now take advantage of this by preloading resources via their UID.